wapmorgan/Threadable/README.md

 1. Our code became smaller and clearer.
 2. We can run as many workers as we need.
 3. We don't take care of worker termination anymore.
 Let WorkerPool do it for us.

+## API
+### Worker secrets and important methods

+- `stop($wait = false)` - sends stop command to worker thread.
+It uses _SIGTERM_ signal to allow worker thread end correctly and don't lose any data.
+If `$wait = true`, holds the execution until the worked is down.
+If `$wait = true`, holds the execution until the worker goes down.
+- `kill($wait = false)` - sends stop command to worker thread.
+It uses _SIGKILL_ signal and not recommended except special cases, because it simply kills the worker thread and it loses all data being processed in that moment.
+If `$wait = true`, holds the execution until the worker goes down.

+You can't restart a worker that has been terminated (with `stop()` or `kill()`), you need to create new worker and start it with `start()`.

+## WorkersPool features

+- `countIdleWorkers(): integer` - returns number of workers that are in `Worker::IDLE` state.
+- `countRunningWorkers(): integer` - returns number of workers that are in `Worker::RUNNING` state.
+- `countActiveWorkers(): intger` - returns number of workers that are either in `Worker::RUNNING` or `Worker::IDLE` states.
+- `enableDataOverhead()` - enabled _dataOverhead_-mode.
+- `sendData($data, $wait = false): null|boolean` - dispatches payload to any free worker.
+Behavior depends on _dataOverhead_ feature status:
+    - When _dataOverhead_ is disabled (by default) and `$wait = false`, this method returns `null` when no free workers available or `boolean` with status of dispatching (`true/false`).
+    - When _dataOverhead_ is disabled (by default) and `$wait = true`, this method will hold the execution of the script until any worker became free, dispatch your payload to it and return the status of dispatching (`true/false`).
+    - When _dataOverhead_ is enabled, this method will dispatch your payload to any free worker.
+If there's not free workers, it will put new tasks in workers internal queues, which will be processed.
+This method uses fair distribution between all workers (so you can be sure that 24 tasks will be distributed between 6 workers as 4 per worker).

+- `waitToFinish(array $trackers = null)`